Tuesday, June 18th 2019, 1:24 pm - When thunder roars, go indoors.

 - Avoid running tap water.

-- Try to reach a safe building or vehicle (picnic shelters, dugouts and sheds are NOT considered safe).
+- Try to reach a safe building or vehicle (picnic shelters, dugouts and sheds are NOT safe).

 - Avoid high ground, water, tall, isolated trees and metal objects such as fences or bleachers.